aviattri/loansAICodingChallenge/README.md

 # loansAICodingChallenge

 # React-Challenge
-step 1 - cd into react-challenge and run npm install or yarn install if you are using yarn step 2 - run npm start step 3 - click on fetch Uni button to fetch a list of australian unis step 4 - click on remove Uni button to remove the last uni from the table step 5 - click on add Uni button to add the first uni to the last index of the table **
+-step 1 - cd into react-challenge and run npm install or yarn install if you are using yarn -step 2 - run npm start
+-step 3 - click on fetch Uni button to fetch a list of australian unis -step 4 - click on remove Uni button to remove the last uni from the table -step 5 - click on add Uni button to add the first uni to the last index of the table **
 Extra
 Step 6 - You can dynamically search for a country to display it's list of unis